 I’ve received a 2½-day Tier I Training from Think:Kids certified trainers, and I’ve also received a 2-day advanced training by Ross Greene.
 I judge the simularies to largely outweigh the differences, and I would recommend OHSU’s Think:Kids-affliated Collaborative Problem Solving trainings.
 Nonetheless, the models do have substantial differences, and I think Ross Greene’s Collaborative & Proactive Solutions is better.
 For example, his one-page single-sided discussion guide, the Assessment of Lagging Skills and Unsolved Problems (ALSUP), more efficently guides conversations toward identifying kids’ lagging skills and unsolved problems than Think:Kids’ unnecessarily lengthier version, the Collaborative Problem Solving Assessment and Planning Tool (CPS-APT).

 If you’re having difficulties with your child’s behavior, I recommend receiving services from a mental health professional.
-I also encourage you to read Ross Greene’s book, The Explosive Child, which is also available in French under the title L’enfant explosif, Spanish under the title El Niño Explosivo, Bulgarian, Chinese, Dutch, German, Hebrew, Korean, Norwegian, Polish, Romanian, Russian, Swedish, and Turkish.
-LivesInTheBalance.org also has a number of resources including a Walking Tour for Parents and a Walking Tour for Educators.
+I also encourage you to read Ross Greene’s book, The Explosive Child, which is also available in French under the title L’enfant explosif and Spanish under the title El Niño Explosivo.
+LivesInTheBalance.org also has a number of resources including a Walking Tour, which is a great introduction to the approach.